LogoLaunchSaaS

 To add a custom payment provider:

-3. Add to the Features type in src/schemas/site-configuration.ts
+3. Add to the Features type in packages/config/src/schemas/site-configuration.ts

 Example: